 If you’ve been a runner for long at all, you’re no stranger to experiencing sore calves at the end of a long, intense run.
-Your calf and quad muscles receive the brunt of the impact with every stride, and that’s why calf exercises are so important for keeping your calves healthy.
+Your calf and quad muscles receive the brunt of the impact with every stride, and that’s why calf exercises for runners are so important for keeping your calves healthy.
 This is especially true if you tend to run on the forefront of your feet–also known as a “toe-runner.”

 When I ran cross country in college, I earned the nickname of “Prancer.”
 No matter how much I tried to correct my form, I always ended up running up on my toes.
 I adapted over time–but it also put a lot of stress on my calves.
-I relied heavily on ice baths, as well as these tried-and-true calf exercises to keep my calves healthy.
+I relied heavily on ice baths, as well as these tried-and-true calf-strengthening exercises to keep my calves healthy.

 Strengthing your calves isn’t just about preventing injury to your calves.
 It’s about protecting your lower legs as a whole.
 For example, if your calves are too weak, it puts stress on your Achilles tendon and shins.
 No runner likes dealing with a painful, squeaky Achilles tendon or going through the agony of shin splints.

 Want to know more about how to keep your calves in tip-top shape from the coaches at TRE?
 Check out the first video of Coach Kirk’s three-part series on calf health!

 Include these calf exercises into your training routine two to three times per week to improve your form and help prevent injuries by building muscle in your lower body.
 You can put them into the middle of your run or tack them on at the end while your muscles are warm.